 The start of my journey was not an easy one.
-The first stage of my Invisalign treatment protocol included 22 aligner trays (followed by another 10 for correction), the majority of which were in the back of my mouth.
-The ones on the sides of my teeth, actually protruded out, almost looking like side fangs.
+The first stage of my Invisalign treatment protocol included 22 aligner trays, followed by another 10 for correction.
+It also called for approx 20 attachments, the majority of which were in the back of my mouth and the ones on the sides of my teeth, actually protruded out, almost looking like side fangs.
 The attachments scraped the inside of my mouth and I had open cuts that burned when I ate food.
 On the first day, while eating dinner I accidentally bit down to hard and one of the attachments came off.
 Note: If an attachment comes off, go back to the dentist the next day.
 I did not go immediately to the dentist and I had to repeat three aligner trays (6 weeks).

 In addition to now having fangs and the pain, at the beginning aligners made me feel very self-conscious both while on and off.
 I did contemplate not continuing with the treatment, however I had already paid in full (and it was not cheap).
 After about I month, I realized that no one was looking at my braces and those that did notice actually were quite interested in getting some for themselves, or had also worn clear braces in the past.